google/google-analytics-utilities/README.md

 1. List account summaries.
-2. Select the specific views from which you want to retrieve their filters.
+2. Select the specific views from which you want to retrieve filters settings.
+3. Navigate to the “Filters” sheet.
-3. Go to Google Analytics Utilities > Universal Analytics and click on List Filters.
+4. Click on Google Analytics Utilities > Universal Analytics > List Filters.

-The script will save all of the filters and their settings that are applied to the selected views to the “Filters” sheet.
-Since the same filter may be applied to multiple views, that filter and its settings may appear in the sheet multiple times.
+5. The script will save all of the filters and their settings that are applied to the selected views to the “Filters” sheet.
+    *   Since the same filter may be applied to multiple views, that filter and its settings may appear in the sheet multiple times.
 A filter will not show up in the sheet if it is not applied to one of the selected views.

 ### Google Analytics Remarketing Audiences Settings